elchuzade/react-table-devc/TUTORIAL.md

+# Building a basic react table library for npm
+### Overview
-# In this tutorial we will be building a basic react table library for npm
+In this tutorial we will be creating a basic react library, using **create-react-library** package.
+Our library will be represented as a table with sort and filter functionalities.
+We will then populate the table with data from Json Placeholder (free mock data source for developers) for testing purposes.

 ##### The result can be found on this [Demo](https://elchuzade.github.io)
 ##### or installed on this [GitHub](https://github.com/elchuzade/react-table-devc/tree/master)

+The image below shows how the table will look when imported from npm and populated with data.
 ![Library Image](https://elasticbeanstalk-eu-central-1-931642419815.s3.eu-central-1.amazonaws.com/DevC+(do+not+delete)/devc-table.png)

 The table you see above includes a title, search input that filters data, sort buttons that sort data, column titles and rows of data.
-### Prerequisite:
+### Requirements:
 ##### Knowledge:
 - ***ReactJS*** with concept of ***Hooks***
 - ***TypeScript***